Improving our processes for asylum seekers

 Meeting location

-33. Meetings will be held on Microsoft Teams in the first instance, or alternatively at the MBIE Stout Street office if members are there during working hours.
-There is no requirement to attend in person.
+38. Meetings will be held either on Microsoft Teams and/or at the MBIE Stout Street office if members are there during standard business hours.

 Secretariat function